 Almost a third of Ugandans agree that talking directly to the other party involved in the problem is how they would like to resolve a dispute.
-Almost a quarter feels that a decision from a public authority is the preferred type of resolution.
+Almost a quarter feels that a decision from a public authority is the preferred type of disputes, housing problems, consumer problems, and accidents, people prefer to talk directly to the other party involved.
+With regards to crime, IDs, and social welfare on the other hand, people prefer a formal decision to adjudicate the matter.